Andrew is Executive Director of the Northumberland Church of England Academy.

-Matt has been teaching for 19 years, the last 7 in senior leadership roles in London and a school in Essex.
+Matt has been teaching for 22 years, the last 10 in senior leadership roles.
 He joined the Future Leaders programme in 2008 and remains committed to closing the achievement gap in education and raising standards for all, especially those threatened by urban deprivation and poverty.

 Baroness (Sally) Morgan of Huyton

 Baroness (Sally) Morgan is Adviser to the Ark schools chain and is also chair of Future Leaders.
 She is a member of the Council of Kings College, London and a non-executive director of DixonsCarphone, Infinis Energy and Copthorn Holdings.
 She was also a board member of the Olympic Delivery Authority.

 As a member of the House of Lords since 2001 her particular interests are public services and, as a former Minister for Women, equality issues.
 She recently chaired the House of Lords Select Committee on Digital Skills.

 Sally worked in No 10 as Director of Government Relations for Tony Blair until 2005.

 Jo Owen is one of the founders of Teach First, Teaching Leaders, Future Leaders and five other charities with a collective turnover of £100 million annually.